-- The first character will immediately transfer to the TSR register and transmit. - 2.
-The second word will remain in TXREG register. - 3.
+- The first character will immediately transfer to the TSR register and transmit. - The second word will remain in TXREG register. - 3.
 The TXIF bit will not be set. - After the first character has been shifted out of TSR, the TXREG register will transfer the second character to the TSR and the TXIF bit will now be set. - If the PEIE and TXIE bits are set, the interrupt will wake the device from Sleep and execute the next instruction.
-If the GIE bit is also set, the program will call the interrupt service routine.
+If the GIE bit is also set, the program will call the Interrupt Service Routine.

-12.4.2.2 Synchronous Slave Transmission Set-up:
+12.4.2.2 Synchronous Slave Transmission Setup:

-- Set the SYNC and SPEN bits and clear the CSRC bit. - Clear the CREN and SREN bits. - If using interrupts, ensure that the GIE and PEIE bits of the INTCON register are set and set the TXIE bit. - 4.
+- Set the SYNC and SPEN bits and clear the CSRC bit. - 2.
+Clear the CREN and SREN bits. - If interrupts are desired, set the TXIE bit of the PIE1 register and the GIE and PEIE bits of the INTCON register. - 4.
 If 9-bit transmission is desired, set the TX9 bit. - 5.
 Enable transmission by setting the TXEN bit. - If 9-bit transmission is selected, insert the Most Significant bit into the TX9D bit. - 7.
-Start transmission by writing the Least Significant 8 bits to the TXREG register.
+Start transmission by writing the Least Significant eight bits to the TXREG register.